1millionwomentotech/toolkitten/summer-of-code/week-11/day-4.md

 ## Day 4 Asset bundles in Unity - Create, download and add to target

 AssetBundles are exported prefabs that can created in one instance of unity in offline time and loaded in another one at runtime.
-They can include 3D models, materials, scripts, etc
+They have to be prefabs, not individual components.

 Go to the proget you want to export assets from,  inside the project view select it and assign label a category and object label.